winstonmhango23/air-framework-tutorials/series-tutorials/05-templates-and-jinja-integration.md

 # In template:
 # {{ content|safe }}  # Safe because we control the Air Tags
 ```

+The `|safe` filter tells Jinja to skip autoescaping for a particular variable.
+This should only be used with content that you trust, as it can introduce security vulnerabilities if used with user-provided data.

 ### 3. Input Validation